A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: Implementation

-By assumption $A_\mathcal{A}$ has full row rank.
+In essence, (\ref{eq:heurMotEq2}) is an approximation of (\ref{eq:heurMotEq1}) in the particular case.
+By our assumptions $A_\mathcal{A}$ has full row rank.
 Consequently, component-wise (\ref{eq:heurMotEq2}) gives

 where $ A_i$ denotes the $i$th row of $A$.
-Equation (\ref{eq:cmpStepSizeAnalysis1}) shows that each pair $(\bar{\lambda}_i,\bar{s}_i)$, $i\in\mathcal{A}$, affects the inner product of the search direction $\Delta x$ and the corresponding constraint.
-Hence it affects the direction, with respect to the constraint, and/or the magnitude of the direction.
-Both of them can cause small step sizes by themselves.
+Equation (\ref{eq:cmpStepSizeAnalysis1}) gives an approximate description of how each pair $(\bar{\lambda}_i,\bar{s}_i)$, $i\in\mathcal{A}$ affects $A_i \Delta x$, the inner product of the search direction $\Delta x$ and the corresponding constraint $A_i$.
+This means that each pair $(\bar{\lambda}_i,\bar{s}_i)$, $i\in\mathcal{A}$, affects the angle between $\Delta x$ and constraint $A_i$, and/or $ \| \Delta x \|$.
+Both errors in angle and large $\| \Delta x \|$ may cause small step sizes.
 In the proposed modified Newton approach, depending on the rank of the update matrix, some of the factors in the modified Jacobian, i.e., some components $\bar{\lambda}_i / \bar{s}_i$, $i\in \mathcal{A}$, may contain information from previous iterates.
 The analysis above suggests that it may be important to update certain components-pairs $(\lambda,s)$ in order to avoid limiting steps.
 Such pairs may not be updated with the matrix of Proposition~\ref{prop:U} or Proposition~\ref{prop:Uk}.

-In light of the discussion above and the results of Figure~\ref{fig:stepSizes}, we construct two heuristics in an attempt to decrease negative effects on convergence cased by small step sizes.
-Both consist of a potential replacement of indices in the set $\mathcal{U}_r$ of Proposition~\ref{prop:Uk}, $\mathcal{U}_r$ since $r^k = r$, and will hence not alter the rank of each update matrix.
-We chose to replace indices instead of adding indices in order to obtain a fair comparison in the study of the heuristics.
-The first heuristic can at most change two indices in $\mathcal{U}_r$, whereas the second is more flexible and can at most change $r$.
+In light of the discussion above and the results of Fig.~\ref{fig:stepSizes}, we construct two heuristics in an attempt to decrease negative effects on convergence caused by small step sizes.
+Both heuristics have an update matrix $U^k$ analogous to the one given by Proposition~\ref{prop:Uk}, with

+where $\mathcal{U}^k$ is an index set of cardinality $r$.
+However, not all indices in $\mathcal{U}^k$ are chosen according to the criteria of Proposition~\ref{prop:Uk}, so that $\mathcal{U}^k$ of the heuristics may differ from $\mathcal{U}_r$ of Proposition~\ref{prop:Uk}.
+(Note that $r^k = r$, for all $k$, in the numerical tests.)
+The first heuristic can have at most two indices that differ between $\mathcal{U}^k$ and $\mathcal{U}_r$, whereas the second is more flexible and can potentially change all $r$ indices.
+We choose to replace indices instead of adding indices in order to obtain a fair comparison in the study of the heuristics.